google/binexport/README.md

 #### Binary Ninja

-If building the Binary Ninja plugin, set `-DBINEXPORT_BINARYNINJA_CHANNEL` to either `stable` or `dev` to build against pinned versions of those channels.
+If building the Binary Ninja plugin, set `-DBINEXPORT_BINARYNINJA_CHANNEL` to either `stable` or `dev` to build against the latest versions of those channels.

-`-DBINEXPORT_BINARYNINJA_LATEST=ON` can be used to instead build against the latest commit from [GitHub](https://github.com/Vector35/binaryninja-api).
+A commit hash from [GitHub](https://github.com/Vector35/binaryninja-api) may also be specified in place of `stable` or `dev` for a specific build of the api.

 #### Build BinExport